Updated: Oct 1

 What inspired you to choose to study law, as an undergraduate or postgraduate?

-Why do you think you’d like to practice, and not just study, law?
+If you do study law, why do you think you’d like to practice, and not just study, law?

 What firms are looking for: